utkarshsaboo45/BERT-Hate_Speech_Detection/Milestone_1/Project_proposal.md

 *Our Answer:*

+To evaluate our proposed ap- proach, we use two publicly available datasets that have been annotated for racism, sexism, hate, or offensive content on Twitter.
+(Can add more about the metric...)

 ### *Conclusion (optional):*
 - You can have a very brief conclusion just summarizing the goal of the proposal.
 (2-3 sentences max).

 *Our Answer:*

-Our main goal is to come up with an efficient model that can detect hate speech in online social media data.
-Since, such annotated data for social media data is medium resource, we use the approach of Transfer Learning to fine tune BERT model pre trained on General Corpus to be able to detect Hate Speech in Online Social Media without providing a huge annotated corpus of social media data.
+Our main goal is to come up with an efficient model that can detect hate speech in online social media domain data.
+Since, social media is a medium resource with not a lot of annotated data available, we use the approach of Transfer Learning to fine tune BERT model pre trained on General Corpus to be able to detect Hate Speech in Online Social Media without having to provide a huge annotated corpus of social media data.